joniles/mpxj/mkdocs/docs/howto-use-fields.md

 `getCachedValue` fits in.

 ## Calculated Fields
 Some of the fields available from each of these classes can actually contain a calculated value.
 For example: the `Task` field "Start Variance" represents the difference between the Baseline Start date and the Start date of a task.
-Some schedules may provide this value for use when we read the data they contain, others may not.
+Some schedules may provide this value for us when we read the data they contain, others may not.
 If we don't have this value when we read our schedule data, but we do have a Baseline Start and Start date available to us, then we can perform the calculation ourselves to produce the Start Variance value.
 The example